DefTech AV8: 12.7mm RWS

-The 12.7mm RWS variant is the most lightly armed AFV variant of the AV8 and is equipped with a 12.7mm remote weapon station.
+The 12.7mm RWS variant is the most lightly armed AFV variant of the AV8 and is equipped with a Reutech Rogue 12.7mm remote weapon station.
 54 units of this variant will be produced in the first batch of 257 AV8s.

 LCT30 ATGM

 The LCT30 ATGW variant is the most well-armed variant of the AV8, and is equipped with the LCT30 ATGW turret from Denel Land Systems.
-The LCT30 ATGW turret is armed with a Denel GI30 30mm gun and one 7.62mm coaxial machine gun as well as four ZT3 Ingwe 127mm anti-tank guided missiles.
+The LCT30 ATGW turret is armed with a Denel GI30 30 mm gun and one 7.62mm coaxial machine gun as well as four ZT3 Ingwe 127mm anti-tank guided missiles.
 The Ingwe is a laser beam riding missile with a range of 5000m and the ability to engage moving targets.
 54 units of this variant will be produced in the first batch of 257 AV8s.

 It's expected to be in service by 2020.

 SPM 120

-The SPM 120 variant is the highest calibre variant of the AV8, and is equipped with a TDA 2R2M self-loading 120mm mortar.
-8 units of this variant will be produced in the first batch of 257 AV8s.

-The variant can carry up to 50 120mm mortar rounds and can shoot these unguided mortar shells with support of gps within 13 meters in witdh and 9 meters in length of the target.
+The SPM 120 variant is the highest calibre variant of the AV8, and is equipped with a 2R2M self-loading 120 mm mortar.
+Eight units of this variant will be produced in the first batch of 257 AV8s.
+The variant can carry up to fifty 120 mm mortar rounds and can shoot these unguided mortar shells with support of GPS within 13 meters in width and 9 meters in length of the target.